 Policy More than other Factors Creates Problem of Drug Use

-However, there’s a group of non-traumatized adults abusing their children because the US government has allowed the normalization of marijuana.
-Because marijuana users can lose interest and are susceptible to psychosis, it’s particularly important not to use pot if you have children.
+However, there’s a group of non-traumatized adults abusing their children because the United States has normalized the use of marijuana.
+Because marijuana users can be detached from life and are susceptible to psychosis, it’s important not to use pot if you have children.

-Up to eighty percent of child abuse and neglect involves substance abuse, a fact that violence prevention groups ignore or deny.* The denial is helpful to the strategy of making drug use socially acceptable.
-NORML and Marijuana Policy Project encourage marijuana use, while Drug Policy Alliance wishes to legalize all drugs and thus normalize drug use.
+Up to eighty percent of child abuse and neglect involves substance abuse, a fact that violence prevention groups often ignore.* The denial is helpful to the strategy of making drug use socially acceptable.
+NORML, Marijuana Policy Project and Drug Policy Alliance wish to normalize drug use.

 The same groups that promote legalization suggest that harm reduction strategies work.
-Policy based on harm reduction promotes “responsible use” of drugs, and promotes a lie.
+Policy based on harm reduction promotes “responsible use” of drugs, which doesn’t work.
 Recently, a five-year-old drowned, because her babysitter used pot at 8:30 a.m. and stopped watching her.

-States that decide to legalize pot must realize that their decision profound effects on the friends and families of marijuana users.
-Our blog on suicides tells of teens and young adults who lived mainly in environments that normalized marijuana use.
+Genetic and environmental factors that influence drug use are compounded by a society that normalizes drug use.
+Our blog on suicides tells of teens and young adults who lived in environments that normalized marijuana use.
 For the most part, they did not use marijuana because of trauma, although one was a veteran.

 Drug-Related Deaths far Outnumber Deaths by Cars or Guns